argonne-lcf/user-guides/docs/ai-testbed/groq/groqview.md

 ```

 ## Run the sample
 On a groq node, run the groqview.py sample (or any script that includes similar code).
-Note the port number chosen by groqview.<br>
+Note the port number chosen by GroqView.<br>
 ```console
 conda activate groqflow
 cd ~/groqflow/examples/pytorch